ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

   ```
   > > Notice: You should reinstall it whenever you have a new blog.

   > Then, modify your `_config.yml` to make it avaliable.
-Add these content at the end of the file.
+Add these contents at the end of the file.
   ```bash
   deploy:
     type: git